btmorr/leifdb/ui/README.md

 ### `yarn start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in the development mode--open [http://localhost:3000](http://localhost:3000) to view it in the browser

-The page will reload if you make edits, and you will see any lint errors in the console.
+The page will reload if you make edits, and you will see any lint errors in the console

 ### `yarn test`